rubyonjets/jets/docs/_docs/prewarming.md

 title: Prewarming
 ---

 Jets supports prewarming your application to remedy the Lambda cold start issue.
 Prewarming is enabled by default.
+Only [Controller]({% link _docs/controllers.md %}) functions are prewarmed.
 To adjust the prewarming settings, edit your `config/application.rb`.
 Example:

 ```ruby
 Jets.application.configure do